epndavis/laravel-youtube-clone/README.md

 4) Utilising the vue framework to build an interactive app
 5) Programming as a test driven development (TDD)
 6) Buliding custom javascript libraries
+7) Producing templates and css/sass styles to match design

 The end goal is to build a youtube clone/replica (not for commerical use) using the processes listed above.
 This way I have a design which contains certain problems that will be challenging and best test my skills.